deepskystacker/DSS/README.md

 This is the github repository for all the DeepSkyStacker source code.

-DeepSkyStacker is a freeware created in 2006 by Luc Coiffier
+DeepSkyStacker is freeware created in 2006 by Luc Coiffier

 It was open sourced in 2018 and is maintained by a small and dedicated team: